junxit/us-congress-bills-112/metadata.md

 - 2011-03-30 — Introduced in Senate
 - 2011-03-30 — Read twice and referred to the Committee on Environment and Public Works.
 - 2011-03-30 — Sponsor introductory remarks on measure.
 (CR S1990-1991)
+- 2011-04-14 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2011-05-02 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 112-14.
+- 2011-05-02 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 112-14.
+- 2011-05-02 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 37.